 As Augustine lay dying in August 430, the Vandals had already reached the coasts of North Africa and were pillaging the city of Hippo.
 Augustine had the penitential Psalms printed in large letters, and he prayed them constantly as his eyes dimmed and his world fell apart.
 The world has grown old with age, he said.

-Timothy George is the founding dean of Beeson Divinity School of Samford University, a member of the First Things advisory council, and co-chair with Fr.
-Thomas Guarino of Evangelicals and Catholics Together.
+Timothy George is the founding dean of Beeson Divinity School of Samford University, general editor of the Reformation Commentary on Scripture, and a fellow for the Center of Baptist Renewal.

 Become a fan of First Things on Facebook, subscribe to First Things via RSS, and follow First Things on Twitter.